Semsamoon/unity-dots-perception/README.md

 > both for receiver and source is set to (0, 0, 0), no `ComponentSightOffset` will be attached.

 Drawing lines for selected receivers works only in Editor Mode.
-To enable visual debugging lines at runtime, the special enableable component `TagSightDebug` is added automatically to each receiver.
+To enable visual debugging lines at runtime, the special enableable `TagSightDebug` is added automatically to each receiver.
 Enable the component to show the debugging lines and disable to hide.
 This component only exists in Editor and will be stripped when build the project.

 > [!CAUTION]
 > All systems use jobs.
 To avoid flickering, the debugging system forces all jobs to complete.